socialplanning/repopencore/README.txt

    `run-opencore-wsgi zope/bin/zopectl opencore.ini`

-Currently theming (with Deliverance) is not in place, but otherwise the integration will actually Just Work as long as you've configured everything correctly.

 It should also be possible to use this configuration with a pre-existing TaskTracker database; just edit the relevant lines in opencore-with-tt.ini to point them to your existing database instead of using a newly created